kontent-ai/delivery-sdk-js/readme.md

 ## Upgrade

 The major version `11.0.0` is pretty much a complete overhaul of this SDK with many breaking changes.
-The major benefits you can with `11.0.0` are:
+The major benefits of `11.0.0` are:

 -   Greatly reduced package size (from `~318KB` to `~95KB`).
 When Gzipped, this library is now only `~19KB`
 -   Reduced complexity by removing `rxjs` as not everyone needs to use it
--   Removed classes in favor of interfaces (again to reduce size of library)
+-   Removed classes in favor of interfaces (again to reduce the size of the library)
 -   Automatic paging support for all listing queries
 -   Improved resolving of rich text elements along with the `async` support
 -   Simplified custom models without the need of `typeResolvers`